nanagajui/amazingminds/README.md

 Keep responses concise and reassuring.
 Offer positive reinforcement and encouragement.
 Prompt Example: "[Encourage the user] That's a great question!
 Let's work through it together..."

+The student will be able to indicate how they are feeling thorugh out the lesson, there could be options to use vision data to help better understand the situation.

 # Testing and Refinement:
 Conduct thorough testing with students representing different learning profiles.